 OVERVIEW: The FirstEnergy Foundation is the charitable arm of FirstEnergy, a U.S.-based “diversified energy company.”
-The foundation focuses on arts and culture, civic projects, and education through its support of community-driven programs.
+The foundation prioritizes arts and culture, civic projects, and education through its support of community-driven programs.

-IP TAKE: The FirstEnergy Foundation gives modest amounts to a long list of organizations, so while this funder won’t cover all of your needs, it will pay attention.
-If you’re operating in a community that receives FirstEnergy services (and it’s a healthy list), the FirstEnergy Foundation is a steadfast supporter of visual arts organizations, particularly of museums and arts centers.
+IP TAKE: The FirstEnergy Foundation gives modest amounts to a long list of organizations, so while this funder will not cover all funding needs, it will pay attention.
+The FirstEnergy Foundation is an avid supporter of music organizations and programming in communities that receive FirstEnergy services.

 PROFILE: The FirstEnergy Foundation is the philanthropic offshoot of FirstEnergy, a “diversified energy company” headquartered in Akron, OH.
-The foundation seeks to support and improve life in the communities in which it has offices and provides services, and does this by giving to civic and economic development, education initiatives, and arts and culture in the communities in which it has offices and provides services.
+The foundation seeks to contribute “to local nonprofit organizations” to “help strengthen the social and economic fabric of our communities.”
+It does this by giving to civic and economic development, education initiatives, and arts and culture in the communities in which it has offices and provides services.
 The foundation’s visual arts programming support falls within its “vitality of our communities” category.

-But the focus of its arts and culture giving—and therefore its support of visual arts—lies in that phrase “vitality of our communities.”
-Community is the watchword here.

 In terms of geography, the foundation’s main interests are the communities to which its corporate arm provides services.
-This includes substantial swaths Pennsylvania, West Virginia, Ohio and New Jersey, as well as portions of Maryland and Virginia.
+This includes substantial swaths Pennsylvania, West Virginia, Ohio, and New Jersey, as well as portions of Maryland and Virginia.
 The foundation also supports visual arts programs where it has additional business operations in Illinois and Michigan.

-The FirstEnergy Foundation supports these communities by funding non-profit, community-driven programming.
-This foundation has no interest in national or international level programming, which is great news for locally operated visual arts organizations.
+The FirstEnergy Foundation supports these communities by funding nonprofit, community-driven programming.
+This foundation is uninterested in national or international level programming, which is great news for locally operated visual arts organizations.